 - Keep your overall colour palette and design theme in mind when making your choices.
 They should be durable and sturdy.

 From low-cost to high-end, here’s the lowdown on the most popular material choices for cabinet materials and cabinet shutter materials.

 Kitchen Cabinet Materials

 Plywood comprises thin layers of wood veneer glued together.
 A cross-section will show you these layers, with the grains alternated for added stability.

-Several grades are available, including commercial-grade plywood, boiling waterproof plywood (BWP) and marine-grade plywood.
+Several grades or types of plywood for cabinets are available, including commercial-grade plywood, boiling waterproof plywood (BWP) and marine-grade plywood.
 Since the kitchen is exposed to humidity and high temperatures, you should opt for only BWP or marine grades.

 2. MDF (Medium Density Fibreboard)

 MDF is an engineered wood made from wood fibre, resin and wax.
 It is dense, strong and durable, and the surface can be easily shaped into grooves or mouldings if you pick this out of all cabinet materials.

 It has several advantages that make it a good choice for kitchen cabinet materials, including the fact that it does not warp and is eco-friendly and cost-effective.

 MDF is available in several grades, including some exterior grades with higher humidity resistance.